 3. Making Associations

 Taking notes, while reading actively, will naturally lead you to make associations you might otherwise not have made.
 Even if you think about them, chances are you will forget them if you don’t write them now.
 It’s curious how many unexpected connections our mind makes, and you will find yourself recalling information from various sources, often quite unrelated, and making associations with your current reading.

 4. Looking Back

-Browsing through one’s marked book is a fun and often insightful thing.
+Browsing through one’s marked book is fun and often insightful.
 As you look back, you will your notes and underlines, which will tell you what made an impression on you at the time of the reading.
 If it’s a book you often re-read, then you might find yourself changing your opinion over time, or you might find the opposite.
 No matter what the final result, your markings will tell you a lot about yourself.

 5. Leaving a Legacy

 Imagine leaving not just a library behind, but a library of your very personal books.
 That’s a legacy indeed.
 What a curiosity it would be for your children and grandchildren to look at your personal notes.
 It will be something that brings them closer to you (or at least one member of your family, because there is usually one who appreciates such things), even after you are dead.